 * Half-day Mini-Mersions –

 We have new classes offered throughout the year.
-Level 1 classes evening classes are offered about 6 times a year and Saturday level 1 classes are offered about 4 times a year.
+Level 1 classes evening classes are offered 4 times a year and Saturday level 1 classes are offered twice a year.
 In the summer, we also offer Summer Institutes.
-In 2015, we have added our Deaf Studies Program, Language Lab and ASL Scholars Program.
-Click on those pages for information.

 The ASLA curriculum for these young students is called “See it, Say it, Sign it, Spell it, Write it.”
 Students gradually develop their skills until they can master all of these five areas.
 This not only teaches ASL effectively, but reinforces classroom concepts as students use their bodies and space to become fully involved in the language learning process.
 Fingerspelling and numbers practice help develop letter recognition and a kinesthetic experience with numbers.